AmanDeol063/Budget-App-Deployment/README.md

 # Budget-App-Deployment

-This project is part of a DevOps assessment where I had to deploy a simple Ruby on Rails application with PostgreSQL using various DevOps tools like Docker, Kubernetes, ArgoCD, and Tekton.
+This project demonstrates the end-to-end deployment of a Ruby on Rails application with PostgreSQL using Docker, Kubernetes, Jenkins for CI/CD, and ArgoCD for GitOps.
+It also integrates security scanning tools like Trivy, Brakeman, and bundler-audit to ensure DevSecOps best practices.
+The application is containerized, tested, and deployed through a fully automated pipeline.

 ---

 ## What I Did

 ### 🐳 Step 1: Docker
-- I created a `Dockerfile` to containerize a Rails app.
+- I created a `Dockerfile` to containerize the Rails app.
 - PostgreSQL runs in a separate container using `docker-compose`.
 - This helped me understand how to run app and database in different containers.